Scalable architecture for measurement induced squeezed light interferometers: Expressibility

-The expressibility of the unitary depends on several factors: the number of modes, the architecture of the graph (i.e.\ the correlation complexity) and the measurement strategy.
-The number of modes in the state can be easily controlled in the time domain, while the complexity of the graph state correlations can be varied by increasing the number of cascaded interferometers in the setup as shown in Fig.~\ref{fig:cluster}.
-Regarding the measurement strategy, we have so far assumed that spatial mode A was measured (as illustrated in Fig. \ref{fig:KDvLinF}a), thereby transforming the nodes in mode B. However, alternative measurement schemes can be employed, considering that with a fast optical switch each spatio-temporal mode could be directed either to the variable quadrature measurement or to the output.
-For example, starting from a one-dimensional graph (using a single interferometer, $K_1=1$), we find that the expressibility is slightly enhanced by employing a ``Knight's distance'' measurement strategy, where the output modes alternate between the two spatial modes following the Knight's jump pattern in chess, as shown in Fig. \ref{fig:KDvLinF}b.
-The deviations are smaller than when using the simpler strategy where only mode A is measured, as quantified by the simulation in Fig. \ref{fig:KDvLinF} for different number of modes.
-Here, we chose for $p_\text{test}(r)$ the uniform distribution between $-0.5$ and $0.5$.
-While the difference is large for smaller interferometers, it reduces sharply for larger interferometers, and larger values of input squeezing are required to recover the advantage.
-The reasons for this behaviour are unclear and might be a subject for further research.
+The expressibility of the parametrized circuits depends on several factors, which we explore in the following through simulation: 1) the architecture of the initial graph (i.e.\ the correlation complexity), 2) the number of modes, 3) the measurement strategy, and 4) the degree of input squeezing.
+Regarding 1), the complexity of the graph state correlations can be varied by increasing the number of cascaded interferometers in the setup as shown in Fig.~\ref{fig:cluster}.
+However, for this simulation we fix the initial graph as a 1D cluster state, that is, with only one delay line, $K_1=1$.
+As for 2), the number of modes in the state can easily be changed in the time domain.
+Here, we compare $N=8,16,32$.
+Regarding 3), the measurement strategy, we have so far assumed that spatial mode A was measured (as illustrated in Fig.\ \ref{fig:KDvLinF}a), thereby transforming the nodes in mode B. However, alternative measurement schemes can be employed, considering that with a fast optical switch each spatio-temporal mode could be directed either to the variable quadrature measurement or to the output.
+One should expect that increasing the number of circuit parameters, i.e.\ the length of $\vec\theta$ relative to $N$, should increase the expressibility.
+We explore that by comparing the previous ``linear'' measurement strategy with a new ``Knight's distance'' (KD) measurement strategy, where the output modes alternate between the two spatial modes following the Knight's jump pattern in chess, as shown in Fig.\ \ref{fig:KDvLinF}b.
+Finally, as for 4), the input squeezing $\vec{r}_\text{in}$ strongly affects both the accessible induced circuits $\mathcal{P}$ and the reference ensemble $\mathcal{H}$, given the method for constructing this outlined above.
+Furthermore, the induced (output) squeezing levels $\vec{r}_\text{eff}$ also depend on the measurement strategy: Additional measurements, as in the KD strategy, reduce the resulting output energy.
+To compare the two measurement strategies on even terms, we therefore choose the input squeezing levels such that the average photon number per mode, $\bar{n}_\text{pm}$, is identical.
+Further, all input modes are squeezed the same.
+For each $N$, we compare three output energy levels, $\bar{n}_\text{pm}=0.1,0.3,0.5$, which is obtained by choosing different squeezing levels for the different measurement strategies.
+For instance, for $N=8$, the squeezing levels are chosen to be $r_\text{in}=0.457,0.736,0.900$ for the linear pattern and $r_\text{in}=0.764,1.036,1.196$ for the KD pattern to obtain these $\bar{n}_\text{pm}$ values.

-We suspect, however, that an increased expressibility comes from denser correlations between the modes that are measured and the modes that are used as output modes.
-These investigations are beyond the scope of this article.